Youniwemi/mail-control/readme.txt

 === Mail Control ===
 Contributors: rahal.aboulfeth
-Tags: email tracking, email stmp, email logging, mail tracking, email tracker, background email, marketing email Requires at least: 5.0
+Tags: email tracking, email stmp, email logging, mail tracking, email tracker, marketing email, background email Requires at least: 5.0
 Tested up to: 6.1
 Requires PHP: 7.4
 License: GPL
-Stable tag: 0.2
+Stable tag: 0.2.1

-Have control over emails sent in your website, send using smtp, log and track emails clicks and opening, and allow sending the emails in the background to speed up responses.
+Have control over your emails, log and track emails clicks and opening, send using smtp, and allow sending the emails in the background to speed up responses.

 == Description ==
-Have control over emails sent in your website, send using smtp, log and track emails clicks and opening, and allow sending the emails in the background to speed up responses.
+Have control over your emails, log and track emails clicks and opening, send using smtp, and allow sending the emails in the background to speed up responses.

 With Mail Control, you will be able to have a better control over how your emails are handled by wordpress